 Here is specimen of a B2B invoice with QR code

-Got an invoice which has QR Code?
+Got an invoice which has e-invoice QR Code?
 Just Peridot it

 E-way Bills were the first generation in the GST and allied compliance to have standardized QR codes, however, these were plain QR codes and could be processed by any generic QR code scanner.
 In the new age smartphones, the camera itself has QR code scanning ability and can read an E-way Bill system generated QR code.